On the Schr\"odinger equations with isotropic and anisotropic fourth-order dispersion: Introduction

-Comparing equations (\ref{FoNLS}) with (\ref{INLS}) and (\ref{ANLS}) we observe that (\ref{FoNLS}), with $f(\vert u \vert)=\vert u\vert^\alpha$, is invariant under the group of transformations $u(x,t)\rightarrow u_\lambda(x,t),$ where $u_\lambda(x,t)=\lambda^{\frac{4}{\alpha}}u(\lambda x,\lambda^4t)$, $\lambda>0.$ Solutions invariant under the transformation $u\rightarrow u_\lambda$ are said to be self-similar solutions.
-In order to obtain self-similar solutions we need to consider a norm $\Vert \cdot\Vert$ defined on a space of initial data $u_0,$ which is invariant with respect to the group of transformations $u\rightarrow u_\lambda,$ that is, $\Vert {u_0}_\lambda\Vert=\Vert {u_0}\Vert$ for all $\lambda>0;$ therefore $u_0$ must be a homogeneous function of degree $-\frac{4}{\alpha}.$ However, $H^s$ spaces are not well adapted for studying this kind of solutions.
-This fact motives us to study the existence of global solutions of cauchy problem associated to (\ref{FoNLS}) with initial data outside of $H^s$ spaces, by using norms based on weak$-L^p$ spaces, which are natural Banach spaces containing homogeneous function of degree $-\frac{n}{p}.$ As consequence, the existence of forward self-similar solutions for (\ref{FoNLS}) is obtained by assuming $u_0$ a sufficiently small homogeneous function of degree $-\frac{4}{\lambda}$.
-Because equation appearing in (\ref{FoSch}) does not verifies any scaling symmetries, is not likely to possess self similar solutions.
-However, by using time decay estimates for the respective fourth-order Schr\"{o}dinger group in weak-$L^p$ spaces, we are able to obtain a result of existence of global solutions for the Cauchy problem (\ref{FoSch}) in a class of function spaces generated by the scaling of the biharmonic equation (\ref{BNLS}) with $f(\vert u \vert)=\vert u\vert^\alpha$.
-In relation to the existence of local in time solutions for (\ref{FoSch}) and in particular, the Cauchy problem associated to the equation (\ref{FoNLS}), we will prove a result of existence and uniqueness for a large class of singular initial data, which includes homogeneous functions of degree $-n/p$ for adequate values of $p.$ As a consequence, some results of local existence in Sobolev spaces can be recovered.
+In this paper we are interested in the local and global well-posedness of the general fourth-order Schr\"{o}dinger equation outside the framework of finite energy $H^s$-spaces.
+More exactly, we analyze the existence of local and global solutions for the Cauchy problem (\ref{FoSch}) in a new class of initial data based on weak-$L^p$ spaces (see definition below).
+Weak-$L^p$ spaces, also denoted by $L^{(p,\infty)},$ are natural extensions of Lebesgue spaces $L^p$, in view of the Chebyshev inequality \cite{BL}.
+They contain singular functions with infinite $L^2$-mass such as homogeneous functions of degree $-\frac{n}{p}.$ Making a comparison between weak-$L^p$ spaces and $H^{s,l}$-spaces, it is known that the continuous inclusion $H^{s,l}(\mathbb{R}^{n})\subset L^{(p,\infty)}(\mathbb{R}^{n})$ holds true for $s\geq0$ and $\frac{1}{p}\geq\frac{1}{l}-\frac{s}{n}$, and $H^{s,l}$-spaces do not contain any weak-$L^{p}$ spaces if $s\in\mathbb{R},$ $1\leq l\leq2$ and $l\leq p$.
+In particular, $L^{(p,\infty)}(\mathbb{R} ^{n})\not \subset H^{s,2}(\mathbb{R}^{n})=H^{s}(\mathbb{R}^{n})$ for all $s\in\mathbb{R},$ when $p\geq2.$ However, $L^{(p,\infty)}\subset L^2_{loc}$ for $p>2.$ On the other hand, comparing equations (\ref{FoNLS}) with (\ref{INLS}) and (\ref{ANLS}), we observe that equation (\ref{FoNLS}), with $f(\vert u \vert)=\vert u\vert^\alpha$, unlike equations (\ref{INLS}) and (\ref{ANLS}), is invariant under the group of transformations $u(x,t)\rightarrow u_\lambda(x,t),$ where $u_\lambda(x,t)=\lambda^{\frac{4}{\alpha}}u(\lambda x,\lambda^4t)$, $\lambda>0.$ Solutions which are invariant under the transformation $u\rightarrow u_\lambda$ are called self-similar solutions.
+As pointed out in Dudley {\it et al.} \cite{Dudley} (see also \cite{LucEld1}), self-similarity type properties appear in a wide range of physical situations and they reproduce the structure of a phenomena in different spatio-temporal scales.
+A universal law governing self-similar scale invariance reveals the existence of internal symmetry and structure in a system.
+Thus, self-similar solutions naturally provide such a law for system (\ref{FoNLS}).
+In ultrafast nonlinear optics, self-similar dynamics have attracted a lot of interest and constitute an increasing field of research (see \cite{Dudley} and references therein).
+For instance, in Fermann {\it et al.} \cite{Fermann} was showed that a type of self-similar parabolic pulse is an asymptotic solution to a nonlinear Schr\"{o}dinger equation with gain.
+In order to obtain self-similar solutions we need to consider a norm $\Vert \cdot\Vert$ defined on a space of initial data $u_0,$ which is invariant with respect to the group of transformations $u\rightarrow u_\lambda,$ that is, $\Vert {u_0}_\lambda\Vert=\Vert {u_0}\Vert$ for all $\lambda>0;$ therefore $u_0$ must be a homogeneous function of degree $-\frac{4}{\alpha}.$ However, $H^s$-spaces are not well adapted for studying this kind of solutions.
+This fact represents an additional motivation to study the existence of global solutions of Cauchy problem associated to (\ref{FoNLS}) with initial data outside $H^s$-spaces, by using norms based on $L^{(p,\infty)}$.
+As consequence, the existence of forward self-similar solutions for (\ref{FoNLS}) is obtained by assuming $u_0$ a sufficiently small homogeneous function of degree $-\frac{4}{\lambda}$.
+Because equation appearing in (\ref{FoSch}) does not verify any scaling symmetries (in particular equations (\ref{INLS}) and (\ref{ANLS})), it is not likely to possess self-similar solutions.
+However, by using time decay estimates for the respective fourth-order Schr\"{o}dinger group in weak-$L^p$ spaces, we are able to obtain a result of existence of global solutions for the Cauchy problem (\ref{FoSch}) in a class of function spaces generated by the scaling of the Biharmonic equation (\ref{BNLS}) with $f(\vert u \vert)=\vert u\vert^\alpha$.
+In relation to the existence of local in time solutions for (\ref{FoSch}) and in particular, the Cauchy problem associated to the equation (\ref{FoNLS}), we will prove a result of existence and uniqueness for a large class of singular initial data, which includes homogeneous functions of degree $-\frac n p$ for adequate values of $p.$ The solutions obtained here can be physically interesting because, as was said, elements of $L^{(p,\infty)}$ have local finite $L^2$-mass (that is, they belong to $L^2_{loc}$), for $p > 2$.
+In addition, for initial data in $H^s(\mathbb{R}^n)$, the corresponding solution belongs to $H^s(\mathbb{R}^n),$ which shows that the constructed data-solution map in $L^{(p,\infty)}$ recovers the $H^s$-regularity and it is compatible with the $H^s$-theory.